 Step 4 – Post validation the file’s status is shared.

-Typically, this status is shared within 24 hours of the file being uploaded, processed and validated.
-The online TDS refund status displayed on the system will inform individuals whether or not they will receive a refund on TDS paid.
+Typically, this status is shared within 24 hours of the file being uploaded, processed, and validated.
+The TDS refund process displayed on the system will inform individuals whether or not they will receive a refund on TDS paid.
 It must be noted that taxpayers will be required to provide PAN and Assessment Year to view their status successfully.

 Typically, the provisional receipt of acceptance and rejection appears like this –

 |S.N.||Transaction Number||TAN||Form name||Fiscal Year||Quarter||Date of Filing||Type of Upload||Token Number||Status of the Refund|